mateyct/startup/README.md

 - **HTML** - It uses HTML to define the structure of the webpages.
 There will be three pages:
     1. The login page.
-    2. The drawing canvas/the input box for guessing.
+    2. The playing page with the game board.
-    3. The leaderboard page to show who has the most wins.
+    3. The history page to see past suspicions and accusations.
 - **CSS** - CSS will be used to make the the app look appealing, as well as make it fit on multiple screen sizes.
-- **JavaScript** - JavaScript will make the main functionality of drawing on the canvas and making guesses possible.
+- **JavaScript** - JavaScript will define the main functionality of moving on the board and submitting suspicions.
-- **React** -  React tie together all the HTML, CSS, and JS in a dynamic way.
-It will also be used for page routing.
+- **React** - React will be responsible for tying together the HTML, CSS, and JS.
+It will also handle the routing.
 - **Service** - There will be multiple service endpoints:
     * Backend service for logging in
-    * Submitting guesses and saving correct answers
+    * Sending board moves and suspicions to the backend
-    * Retrieving the leaderboard to display win counts
+    * Retrieving history of suspicions to display
-    * Using an API like [WordsAPI](https://www.wordsapi.com/docs/) to retrieve a random prompt word to draw
+    * Using an API like [RPG Dice Roller](https://rpg-dice-roller-api.djpeacher.com/) to retrieve a random dice roll
 - **DB/Login** - The database will store players' credentials and allow them to log in, which is required to play.
-The database will also store the number of wins for each user to be ranked on the leaderboard.
+The database will also store the history of suspicions the player has made.
-- **WebSocket** - WebSocket will broadcast the current canvas and player guesses and alert when someone has guessed correctly.
+- **WebSocket** - WebSocket will broadcast the current board and player suspicions in real-time to other players.

 ## 🚀 AWS deliverable